The goals of this chapter are to:

 - Based on the seismic section, do you think that sea level was rising or falling during the deposition of this sequence?
 Explain your reasoning.

 - Is your answer to e the same or different from your answer to b, which used the stratigraphic section and the global sea-level curve?
 If it’s different, explain what might cause the discrepancy.
+Or if your answers are the same, how does this strengthen your interpretation?

 All the previous exercises were aimed at you understanding changes in stratigraphy due to environmental conditions and processes.
 Another component to stratigraphy is the tectonic setting for the sedimentary basin.
 So, which two tectonic settings are important to consider?
 The next two exercises will address both convergent and divergent plate boundaries in terms of stratigraphic change.
 Transform margins may have overlapping faults that create subsidence and small .